 Since the 2017 release of ruby chocolate kitkats, a large number of products have been made using the confection.
 Following the wafer-based candies were “pure” ruby chocolate bars, first released in Europe.
 The product has since been released to professional chocolatiers, who are the people making those bonbons and truffles you buy in chocolate shops around the world.

-Since bonbons have a shorter shelf life by design, chocolatiers have been able to find some rather creative uses for ruby chocolate.
+Since bonbons have a shorter shelf life, chocolatiers have found some rather creative uses for ruby chocolate.
 There are the typical plain pink chocolate bars, but I’ve also tried a version featuring candied violet petals & roasted almonds.
 Chocolatiers I’ve talked to have said it tempers like a white chocolate, despite the minimal addition of cocoa mass.

-Some ruby chocolate bonbons I’ve had use raspberry puree as a complement for the confection’s natural sour notes, but I’d love to see more play with salt and cacao nibs.
+One ruby chocolate bonbon I had used raspberry puree as a complement for the confection’s natural sour notes, but I’d love to see more play with salt and cacao nibs.
 Unfortunately there’s still no vegan ruby chocolate version, otherwise I’d love to taste it with coconut rather than dairy milk.

-This rumor of Callebaut of “discovering” some special ruby cocoa beans is a lie contributing to the question of “is ruby chocolate fake?”
+Also note that this rumor of Callebaut of discovering ruby cocoa beans is a lie contributing to the question of “is ruby chocolate fake?”
 It’s merely processing which makes the cacao taste at all different, so future ruby chocolate products must take into account not only the flavor of the couverture, but also how ruby chocolate is made.

 Is there any way to use the product’s high sugar content as a base for more complexity?
 Can it be caramelized, as white and milk chocolate can?
 Does adding in some dark or milk chocolate cut the sweetness or ruin its fruity nature?